9 Gadgets that Help You Save Energy

 Reducing the amount of energy your household consumes can save money and the environment.
 The obvious targets are heating and cooling, but it's also important to monitor your gadgets and electronics gear.

-The average US household has approximately 65 devices that are always drawing power even when they are turned off and the U.S. spends $19 billion on this vampire power, according the National Resource Defense Council.
+The average US household has approximately 65 devices that are always drawing power even when they are turned off and the U.S. spends $19 billion on this vampire power, according to the Natural Resources Defense Council.
 That translates into about $165 spent annually on powering these products that are turned off or in standby mode.
 Depending on where you live, that number could be more than double that.

-We've gathered ten devices that will help you determine where you're losing money, keep your consumption of energy down and ensure you keep spending under control.
+We've gathered nine devices that will help you determine where you're losing money, keep your consumption of energy down and ensure you keep spending under control.

 Save money on heating & cooling